aesara-devs/aesara/doc/extending/scan.rst

 ============================

-Because of the complexity involved in dealing with Scan, a large number of helper classes and functions have been developped over time to implement operations commonly needed when dealing with the scan op.
+Because of the complexity involved in dealing with Scan, a large number of helper classes and functions have been developed over time to implement operations commonly needed when dealing with the scan op.
 The scan op itself defines a large number of them and others can be found in the file ``utils.py``.
 This sections aims to point out the most useful ones sorted